 What is most powerful about O'Neill's book is what we learn about Alfred's pattern of sifting from various sources.
 The author, this Alfred of the Fifty Prose Psalms, is less original and seemingly far more beholden to his sources than could be inferred from the other translations.
 But the sheer range and variety of the sources drawn from, if applied by analogy to his other translations, will explode the sense of conservatism and debt which has coloured our understanding of the other translations.
 No wonder why we can't follow the sources of the Boethius; if Alfred had a similar range of sources and commentaries his library and his helpers must have been far stronger and his options far more heavily debated than we have previously imagined.
 There is a touch of the King James Bible committee here in going on to compose the Fifty Prose Psalms, with all that body's internal divisions and counter-doctrines, but there is a consistent silent hand guiding things as well, above the fray of emotional outburst and earthly reasoning.

-I believe as well that O'Neill could comment on the Judaic character of the work, on how this translation serves as further evidence of the Anglo-Saxon myth of origin as a new chosen people in a new state of Jerusalem and how Alfred mediates this.
+For example, I believe O'Neill could comment on the Judaic character of the work, on how this translation serves as further evidence of the Anglo-Saxon myth of origin as a new chosen people in a new state of Jerusalem and how Alfred mediates this.
 After all, Alfred's lawcode opens with a Mosaic prologue.
 Even Andrew Scheil's excellent recent book The Footsteps of Israel: Understanding Jews in Anglo-Saxon England neglects mention of the Fifty Prose Psalms.

 As a historical and technical piece of work O'Neill's book is without flaw.
 But, from a reader's perspective, it could be more user-friendly, more beautifully designed, and less guarded in its ideas.
 It is solid, wise scholarship of the first order but it does not aim for something of wonder, of the mystic song that is the Psalms.